top of page

 “Before I send you out into the world, I want to tell you five things you should know,” he told the pencil.
 "Always remember them and never forget them, and you will become the best pencil you can be."

-1. You will be able to do many wonderful things, but only if you allow yourself to be held by Someone's hand.
+1. You can do many wonderful things, but only if you allow yourself to be held by Someone's hand.

 2. You'll experience some painful sharpening from time to time, but you'll need it to become a better pencil.